ming71/mmdetection-annotated/README.md

 ## Training</br>
 * **dataset**<br>
-You can just use COCO dataset ,refer [here](https://blog.csdn.net/mingqi1996/article/details/88091802)<br>
+You can just use COCO dataset , refer [here](https://blog.csdn.net/mingqi1996/article/details/88091802).<br>
-If you want to train on your customed dataset labeled by `labelme` ,you need first convert json files to COCO style , this [toolbox](https://github.com/ming71/toolbox) may help you .<br>
+If you want to train on your customed dataset labeled by `labelme` , you need first convert json files to COCO style , this [toolbox](https://github.com/ming71/toolbox) may help you .<br>

 ## Future work</br>